GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 - Setting global configuration parameters, such as [logging](#logging) behavior
 - Addding identity providers (specifying underlying Passport.js strategy, parameterization, and attribute mapping/transformation file)
 - Managing identity providers (disabling, removal, etc.)
-- Setting configuration parameters for IDP-initiated flows (SAML IDPs only)
+- Setting configuration parameters for [IDP-initiated flows](./authn-guide/inbound-saml-passport.md#idp-initiated-inbound-flow) (SAML IDPs only)

 ### Logging

 #### Files and severity level

-In Gluu chroot, Passport logs can be found in `/opt/gluu/node/passport/logs`.
+In Gluu chroot, Passport logs can be found in directory `/opt/gluu/node/passport/logs`.
 By default, severity of messages logged is `INFO`.
 You can change this by using the steps below:

 1. In oxTrust go to `Passport` > `Basic Configuration`